SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

 It is legal to own, manage and do sex work for an escort agency in NSW.
-An escort agency is a premises that is used to arrange contacts between sex workers and clients, with the intention of bookings taking place at a place other than the escort agency premises.
+An escort agency is a business that arranges contact between sex workers and clients.
+Services are provided at premises arranged by the client.

 BDSM venues/dungeons